Alternative Nigerian Music Chart: Bella Shmurda and Omah Lay's "Philo" Leads

 Bella Shmurda and Omah Lay’s “Philo” tops this week’s Alternative Nigerian Music Chart, which is followed at number 2 by Mohbad’s “Peace.”

-Lojay’s “Leader” remains at number 3, while Susu’s “Too Much” debuts at number 4.
+Johnny Drille’s “How are You (My Friend)” debuts at number 3, while Susu’s “Too Much” sits at number 4.

-Jamopypher’s “Balance” sits at number 5, while Henry Adams and Jaywillz’s “Rest Assured” maintains its spot at number 6.
+Henry Adams and Jaywillz’s “Rest Assured” rises to number 5, while Jamopypher’s “Balance” drops one spot to number 6.

-Jazzilomo’s “Remedy” debuts at number 9, while Emmcee’s “Love” featuring Bobby Saka leads the chart from behind.
+Jazzilomo’s “Remedy” sits at number 9, while Emmcee’s “Love” featuring Bobby Saka leads the chart from behind.

 See the list: